 An updated list of museums, galleries, cinemas, libraries and performance venues

-After months of closure - and the loss of vital income for many - cultural venues are amongst those allowed to reopen from Saturday 4th July, following the likes offrom 15th June.
-Despite being given the green light, however, relatively few have announced opening dates: the logistics of adhering to - from sanitation to social distancing - is a challenge, while reduced capacities necessitate a further blow to budgets already severely under strain.
+After months of closure, and the loss of vital income for many, most cultural venues were allowed to reopen from Saturday 4th July.
+Despite this green light, however, reopenings are a gradual process: adhering to from sanitation to social distancing) poses new challenges, while reduced capacities necessitate a further blow to budgets already severely under strain.
+The City Council is now asking for £71.8 million to help Manchester's cultural life 'repair, restart and rethink.'

 - phased from 4th September